 TAKACH: HELIOS – May 18 & 19, 2019: Years in the making, Timothy Takach’s Helios is a concert-length work that explores the mythology surrounding our galaxy.
 Hear the horse-led chariots in Neptune, and the siren call of the sopranos and altos as they sing of Jupiter.
 Takach is one of choral music’s leading composers, and his gifts for melody and drama are evident throughout this world premiere event!

-Season Tickets go on sale May 21, and Single Tickets will be available on July 9.
+Season Tickets and Flex Ticket Packages ON SALE NOW, and Single Tickets will be available on September 4.
 CLICK HERE TO BE DIRECTED TO SEASON TICKET SALES.

 For tickets or more information, visit www.singersmca.org or call 651.917.1948.

-Information on the annual gala, educational partnerships, and the Community Sing will also be available at The Singers’ website.
+Information on the annual gala, educational partnerships, and the Community Sing on February 1, 2019 will also be available at The Singers’ website.